Chainguard FIPS Container FAQs

 For more information, please refer to the CVMP entries for Chainguard’s FIPS Modules and entropy source:

-Additionally, check out our blog post on Kernel-Independent FIPS Images.
+Additionally, check out our blog post on Kernel-Independent FIPS Containers.

 While FIPS 140-2 has become relatively familiar to organizations, it still presents a set of complex challenges for those trying to achieve FedRAMP authorization.
 With the broad adoption of open source development on container images across development teams beginning to accelerate, the problem of configuring and maintaining FIPS modules within a broad suite of images becomes nearly intractable.
 Skill gaps and resource shortages further exacerbate the ability to keep up with this demand; and this problem will only get worse when 140-3 becomes the law of the land in 2026.